When I Said Goodbye / Summer of Love

 "When I Said Goodbye" and "Summer of Love" are two songs by British pop music group Steps, released as a double A-side single.
 "When I Said Goodbye" is taken from their second studio album, Steptacular (1999), while "Summer of Love" was a previously unavailable track, later included on their third album, Buzz (2000).
 Following its release on 3 July 2000, the single peaked at number five in the United Kingdom and number 18 in Ireland.

 Critical reception

 Can't Stop the Pop described "Summer of Love" as "an obvious nod" to the Latin-pop craze which dominated the charts at the time.
 They added that "everything about this track is ramped up to the max" and "moves with such pace that you’d scarcely believe it’s almost four minutes long because it zips by in a flash."

 Chart performance

 "When I Said Goodbye" / "Summer of Love" peaked at number five on the UK Singles Chart and spent 11 weeks in the top 75, two of which were spent in the top 10.
-It is their earliest single release (and one of only four in the band's original run) not to have reached at least a Silver certification.
 The single also reached number 18 in Ireland.